 Picture symbols guide your every step, whatever location you are looking for, signs are every couple of feet to know you’re headed in the right direction!
 The Brussels Airport is not far from Brussels city center.
 It is only 12-kilometers away, so you can arrive promptly to start your layover in Brussels adventure.

 Arrive By Metro

 Taking the metro to Brussels city center is quick and cheap.
 To get to the metro follow the pictures with a metro train.
-Just incase you missed it (which you won’t), the Brussels metro is located on floor -1.
-When you arrive to the correct floor, you will see ticket booths in front.
+Just in case you missed it (which you won’t), the Brussels metro is located on floor -1.
+When you arrive at the correct floor, you will see ticket booths in front.
 If you’re having difficulty purchasing your ticket officers are nearby ready to assist you with any questions you may have.

 You need a roundtrip ticket for Brussels-Central/Bruxelles-Centraal and back to the airport for your layover in Brussels.
-Roundtrip ticket costs €25, after you purchased your ticket head to line 3, which gets you to the main center in Brussels.
+A roundtrip ticket costs €25, after you purchase your ticket head to line 3, which gets you to the main center in Brussels.
 Estimated time of arrival is 17-minutes.